jbiatek/BSGRulebook/dynamic.md

 The Crossroads phase begins immediately upon reaching 8 or more distance, interrupting the current player's turn.
 The Cylons are lying in wait to ambush the human fleet, and each character faces an important decision.
 There are 3 steps to the Crossroads phase:

+#### Battle of the Ionian Nebula

 ![Ship layout for Crossroads, described below](images/final_battle.png)

-1. Set up the Battle of the Ionian Nebula:
+First, set up the Battle of the Ionian Nebula:

 1. Place a basestar and 4 raiders in each of the top 2 main board space areas.
 2. Launch 2 vipers into each of the two bottom space areas.
 3. Finally, reset the jump track.

-2. Draw and resolve Crossroads cards:
+#### Crossroads

+Second, each character will be put to the test with a Crossroads card:

 1. The current player shuffles the Crossroads deck and deals each player 1 card.
 2. Each player secretly looks at theirs, and selects 1 Trauma token to play facedown next to their Crossroads card.
 The indicated icon is the result that will be resolved.
     - A player with no Trauma tokens may select either result when the card is revealed.
 3. Once all players have made their selection, the current player reveals their card and token.
 The chosen result is resolved, and the next player reveals their choice.
     - Resolve any executions normally when they occur, but the executed player's Crossroads card and token choice remain.

-If told that your turn is immediately over, that instruction will apply after the Crossroads phase is fully resolved.
-3. The Trial/Boxing the Line
+#### The Trial/Boxing the Line

+Third, characters will be judged by their peers:

 1. Remove all Crossroads cards and the Trauma tokens used with them from the game.
 Also remove all Ally cards and tokens, the Trauma tokens attached to them, and the Trauma tokens on board locations from the game.
 2. Each player reveals all of their Trauma tokens.
 Human players discard their "Benevolent" tokens, while Cylon players discard all of their "Antagonistic" tokens.
 3. Each player with 2 or fewer tokens at this point discards them.
 4. Each player counts the number of tokens they have remaining.
 5. If all players have 0 tokens, then no player is eliminated.
 If not, the player with the most tokens is eliminated from the game.
     - If human players are tied, the President chooses one of the tied players for elimination.
     - If Cylon players are tied, each tied Cylon player is eliminated.
     - If both human and Cylon players are tied, follow *both* rules.
 All tied Cylons are eliminated, and the President chooses which tied human is eliminated.

 After the Crossroads phase is finished, resume play at the point that the Crossroads phase interrupted.
 If the Crossroads phase was reached via a jump, since the jump track was already reset do not reset it again (even though technically that is the next step in the procedure).
 The next jump will [end the game](#final-jump).

 #### Elimination

-To eliminate a player from the game, follow the rules for execution, but do not choose a new character, and do not move to the Resurrection Ship.
+To eliminate a player from the game, follow [the rules for execution](#execution), but stop when told to either choose a new character or move to the Resurrection Ship.
 The eliminated player is entirely removed from the rest of the game.
 If they were the current player, the next player is now the current player.

 </div>